-Addiction usually occurs in three different stages: (1) recreational phase, administration of the narcotics is occasional; (2) intensified/ sustained drug use, habitual use of narcotics; and (3) addiction: intake of the narcotics becomes the principal activity for person.
+Addiction usually occurs in three different stages: (1) recreational phase, administration of the narcotics is occasional; (2) intensified/sustained drug use, habitual use of narcotics; and (3) addiction: intake of the narcotics becomes the principal activity for person.

 Narcotic reinforcement is due to dopamine in NAc, VTA region, substantia nigra compacta, and dorsal striatum.
 Addiction is a pathological condition that reflects reward deficiency syndrome, stress, and functional deficiency.
-The dysfunction of cognitive behavior during addiction is visualized in the following stages: formation of preferences by the decisionmaking options, implementation of choice by motivation, self-regulation, and the inhibitory processes, and by process of feedback implication.7 This review covers the mechanism of addiction induced by narcotics, including opioids, cocaine, cannabis, alcohol, heroin, and methamphetamine.8 drugs include physical dependence, tolerance, and addiction.9 Narcotics responsible for addictive potential include opioids, cannabis, methamphetamine, alcohol, cocaine and
+The dysfunction of cognitive behavior during addiction is visualized in the following stages: formation of preferences by the decision-making options, implementation of choice by motivation, self-regulation, and the inhibitory processes, and by process of feedback implication.
+This review covers the mechanism of addiction induced by narcotics, including opioids, cocaine, cannabis, alcohol, heroin, and methamphetamine.
+But the decision of addiction induced by narcotics, including opioids, cocaine, cannabis, alcohol, heroin, and methamphetamine.